Access control at a company in a class of its own

-An SAP system is constantly changing as the organization evolves.
+An SAP system is constantly changing as the organisation evolves.
 Employees move between departments, new employees join, and in the case of a group of companies, employees sometimes move to sister companies.
 User access needs to change with every movement of an employee, but without appropriate support, they often remain incorrectly assigned.

 What is GRC as a managed service?

 GRC as a managed service is a relationship between the service provider and client that contributes expertise along with technology to fulfill certain needs.
-It isn’t just outsourcing technical activities – it is a partnership where the service provider looks after the client as if they are part of the organization.
+It isn’t just outsourcing technical activities – it is a partnership where the service provider looks after the client as if they are part of the organisation.

 As Saint-Gobain SA matures on their GRC journey, their internal expertise has allowed them to bring some of the activities in-house.
-This means that they no longer need to rely fully on the outsourced support to perform authorizations functions.
+This means that they no longer need to rely fully on the outsourced support to perform authorisations functions.
 Instead, only role content changes now need to be outsourced, while the allocation of roles is handled internally.

 As part of this development, Saint-Gobain SA introduced an internal controls department.
 This has allowed ownership to move away from IT to the business, giving process owners better insight into, and control over, the risks within their domains.

 For Saint-Gobain SA there was a constant challenge around access control to their SAP systems.
-They didn’t have a clear view of their access risk and suffered from authorization creep.
+They didn’t have a clear view of their access risk and suffered from authorisation creep.
 The problems they experienced were further compounded by outsourced partners who performed technical functions on request, rather than guiding them towards best practices.
 In fact, with the change of every outsourced resource, different role design methodologies made it overly complicated to manage role access.
 All these issues were reflected in the results of surprise audits, which they often failed.

 After engaging with Soterion, Saint-Gobain SA was prepared for audit success through the role redesign.
 With a better understanding of business risks, along with a higher degree of access control, process owners developed more business accountability.
 The Soterion solution provides business unit heads with more visibility, control, and management buy-in.